DEFRA/flood-xws-contact-db/readme.md

 # flood-xws-contact-db

-Database and migrations scripts for the XWS Contact Subsystem
+Database and migrations scripts for the XWS Contact schema

 ## Environment variables